haekb/nolf1-modernizer/readme.md

   - `RestrictCinematicsTo4x3` - INT - Adds black bars onto the sides of cinematics on a non 4x3 resolution, if the value is 1.
 (Default is 0)
   - `QuickSwitch`             - INT - Instantly switch between weapons, if the value is 1.
 (Default is 0)

+Most of these commands are also available in their respective options menu.

 ## Building
 You can now compile it using Visual Studio 2017, thanks to the NOLF2's sdk including some key files.
 They're all included and ready to compile.